API basics

 HTTP status codes

-Usually, codes in the 2xx range indicate success, codes in the 4xx range are for client-related failures, and 5xx codes are for Bridge-related issues (these are rare).
+Typically, codes in the 2xx range signify success, codes in the 4xx range are for client-related issues, and 5xx codes are reserved for Bridge-related problems (which are rare).

 • 200 OK Successful request.